top of page

 If you’ve got to the point where you’re ready to put together your first marketing plan - firstly, congratulations on making it this far.
 Secondly, you’re about to enter what I like to call the fun zone of marketing.

 It’s at this point that you’ll see all of your hard work in building your strategy pillars come to life.
 You’ll know who you’re marketing to and with what message.
-You’ll know the tone of voice that you’ll master across your channels.
-You will also know where your customer gets all of their information and where they like to ‘hang out’ online.
+You’ll know the tone of voice that you’ll master across all of your channels.
+You will also know where your customer gets their information from and where they like to ‘hang out’ online.

-You’ll have your strategy document all pulled together in one place and a clear idea of what your plan needs to be to generate awareness and convert your audience into leads.
+You’ll now have your strategy document pulled together in one place, with a clear idea of what your plan needs to be to generate awareness and convert your audience into leads.

 Now, I’m aware that marketing plans come in all shapes and sizes, but what I like to do is keep it as simple as possible and plan out a top level plan for the year in Sheets (or Excel), marked with anchor events and key themes.
 After the plan is complete, I will then split out each quarter into a detailed project plan.

-What do I mean by anchor events?
-Well, that’s your one big activity per quarter that your primary marketing objectives point towards in the lead up to it and also afterwards.
+But what do you mean by anchor events I hear you ask?
+Well, that’s your one big activity per quarter that your primary marketing objectives point towards, both in the lead up to it and also afterwards.

-For example, I’ve recently been working with cybersecurity vendors and their anchor event will always be an expo as it’s the only way to get face time with their ICP.
+For example, I’ve recently been working with an AI cybersecurity vendor and their anchor event will always be an expo as it’s the only way to get face time with their ideal customer profile or ICP.
 So, therefore (depending on when the expo is) we’ll have one a quarter, which we know will drive the majority of leads for that timeframe, but in the run up we’ll send email and LinkedIn campaigns to book meetings.
 We’ll also be posting across the social channels where we’ll be and what we’ll be discussing.

 Your anchor events will be the primary goal driving focus for the quarter but not all of your marketing needs to be centred around this.
 Plan in monthly themes which play into the customer pain points that you’re trying to solve to help guide on further social activity and content creation for within the month.
 This will also help serve as a guide for website updates and PR activity too.